beseder668/chingu_memento-clone/README.md

 ## Overview
 Educational project aimed at building webpage that would be ideal for user's homepage.
-The purpose of the app is to provinde user with basic infomation that would help him/her start the day.
+The purpose of the app is to provide user with basic information that would help him/her start the day.
 Current app uses various open API's to provide its core functional.

 ## Features
-  * Indetify user's location by his IP
+  * Identify user's location by his IP
   * Display local temperature in °C using Open Weather API
   * Identify and display local time
   * Display greeting based on local time
-  * Dispaly inspirational background from "mountains" category using Unsplash Source API
+  * Display inspirational background from "mountains" category using Unsplash Source API
   * Display inspirational quote using FavQs API
   * Contains links to its author Dribbble, GitHub accounts